 I’ve been searching for the best rental business ideas on the net, and honestly, I’ve read them all.
 But finding the right one for me has proven to be challenging, so I had to sort out what I believe to be the best rental business ideas for me, and I’ve included my analysis and thoughts below to maybe help you, too.

 Let’s face the facts.
-If you are reading this, than more than likely you are looking to start a small business rental to make extra money on the side; or if you’re like me, to break free from the corporate shackles so I can finally run my own business.
+If you are reading this, than more than likely you are looking to start a small business rental side biz to make extra money; or if you’re like me, to break free from the corporate shackles so I can finally run my own business.

-But I have some constraints.
+But while wondering what rental business can i start, I recognize that I also have some constraints.
 For one, I don’t have a bunch of money to put down on equipment, especially before I even know if there is a market for the equipment.
 So in this article I’m not going to talk about how to start a car rental business, or how to get a business for rent.
 I’ve even seen construction tractor rental businesses, that must costs hundreds of thousands to start.
 The good news, is I know with certainty that those heavy upfront cost businesses are not for me.

-And by scale, I meant that the ideal rental business idea is something that is affordable to start, low overhead, and preferably as profitable as possible without taking up too much time or cost to get going.
+And by scale, I meant that the ideal rental business idea is something that is affordable to start, low overhead, and can therefore be the most profitable rental business as possible without taking up too much time or cost to get going.

-Starting a rental business has to be seamless for me if its going to work for me.
+Getting a rental business to start has to be seamless for me if its going to work for me.
 Something I can start while working at my full time job, such as working on it at nights, or on the weekends first, and then I can transition into more and more as it grows.

 To make any good rental business work these days, you can’t ignore the full picture of what “up and running” actually means.
-After all the investment of the equipment, the location, the manpower; you can’t open without customers.
+After all the investment of the best rental equipment to own, the location, the manpower; you can’t open without customers.
 And marketing ‘know-how’ is a major part of that equation.

 These days, online booking tools are available everywhere.
 But only Rockon’s Activity Booking Software is designed specifically for the rental businesses listed below and also provide free marketing for you.